EcoNet-NZ/inaturalist-to-cams/README.md

   The average volunteer won't be able to tell the difference and all of them need tackling!

   The taxon_ids must also be defined in the `taxon_mapping` file (see below).
+* `"project_id"` (alternative to `"taxon_ids"`) contains an iNaturalist project ID to be included.
+All observations from this project will be synchronized regardless of taxon.
+This is useful for syncing observations from specific iNaturalist projects like "Weed Management Aotearoa NZ".
+The project ID can be found by navigating to the project page on iNaturalist and looking at the numeric ID in the URL.
 * `"place_ids"` contains a comma delimited list of iNaturalist places to be included.
 The [iNaturalist places](https://www.inaturalist.org/places) page includes a search bar to allow you to find the relevant place (or you can create a new place if needed).
 Clicking on `Embed Place Widget` will show the place id in the URL.

+Observations that either:
-Observations that contain one of the `taxon_ids` within one of the `place_ids` will be synchronised.
+- contain one of the `taxon_ids` within one of the `place_ids`, or
+- belong to the specified `project_id` and are within one of the `place_ids`

+will be synchronised.
 (Note that observations must have a location and date observed set as well as geoprivacy being set to Open for the observation to be synchronised.)

 #### Updating existing entries